Life With Horace

 The right note

-Tomorrow might have been fifty-two
+Tomorrow it might have been fifty-two

-not just thirteen since thirty-nine
+not just thirteen years since our thirty-ninth

 Aligned with family and gratitude